Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: System Model

 \subsection{Network Model}

-We consider a cell with a BS, $N_C$ CUs in uplink transmission mode and $N_D$ D2D pairs.
-We assume that the BS has already allocated resources to these CUs.
-In an LTE network, resources are blocks of time and frequency.
+We consider a single cell scenario with a BS and $N_C$ CUs in uplink transmission mode.
+We assume that the BS has already allocated RBs to the CUs.
+Consider $N_D$ D2D pairs which have to be allocated the RBs of the CUs.
+We assume that a CU is allocated one RB in each subframe and a D2D user can be allocated the RB of only one CU.
 We denote the BS by $B$, a CU by $c$ and a D2D pair by $d$.

-As shown in Fig. 1, the channel gain between a CU $c$ to the BS $B$ is denoted by $g_{cB}$ and the channel gain between the D2D transmitter to the BS $B$ is given by $g_{dB}$.
-We assume that both these channel gains are known at the BS.
-Similarly, for a D2D pair $d$, the channel gain between its transmitter and receiver is given by $g_{d}$.
-The channel gain between a CU $c$ and the D2D receiver is given by $g_{cd}$.
-We assume that the channel gains $g_{d}$ and $g_{cd}$ are not known.
-We consider the channel to exhibit pathloss.\\ Let a CU's transmit power be $P_C$ and that of a D2D user's be $P_D$.
-Given that a D2D user $d$ is allocated the resources of a CU $c$, the SINR of the CU $c$ is given by,
+As shown in Fig. 1 \cite{x}, the channel gain between a CU $c$ to the BS $B$ is denoted by $g_{cB}$ and the channel gain between a D2D transmitter to the BS $B$ is given by $g_{dB}$.
+We assume that both these channel gains or channel state information (CSI) are known at the BS.
+The channel gain between a D2D transmitter and its receiver is given by $g_{d}$.
+The channel gain between a CU $c$ and a D2D receiver is given by $g_{cd}$.
+We assume that the BS does not know the D2D receiver CSI (DCSI-R), i.e. the channel gains $g_{d}$ and $g_{cd}$ but the D2D receiver knows them through some technique.
+We consider the channel to exhibit path loss.\\ Let a CU's transmit power and a D2D user's transmit power be $P_C$ and $P_D$ respectively.
+Given that a D2D user $d$ is allocated the RB of a CU $c$, the signal-to-interference-plus-noise ratio (SINR) of the CU $c$ at the BS is expressed as,